nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Download webLink to mobile app from online page**
+**Use case: Download link to mobile app from online page**

 **MSS**

 1. User requests to visit the online page.
 2. The online page renders.
-3. User selects download webLink to mobile app.
+3. User selects download link to mobile app.
 4. Mobile app starts downloading on the user's device.

     Use case ends.